 In a certain company, every new contract has to be approved by the accountant, legal officer, and security officer.
 It is important not to delay the process, so the approval task must be assigned to all the approvers at the same time.
 In order for the process to continue, the decision of every approver is required.
 Select the Parallel approval type, then set up the connector, specifying the approval percentage equal to 100.
 In this case, all the approvers will receive the Approve contract task, and the process won't go further until all of them complete the task. |

-Let's say, at a certain step of a process several managers have to read and approve a report before the process will go further.
-Select Sequential approval.
-ELMA365 will assign the approval task to one manager, and as soon as he or she completes it, the system will assign the task to the next manager.
-In connector settings, you can specify how you want the system to behave in case one of the managers rejects the report |
+Let’s say at a certain step of a process several managers have to read and approve a report before the process will go further.
+Use Sequential approval.
+The approval task will be assigned to one manager, and as soon as he or she completes it, the system will assign the task to the next manager.
+In connector settings, you can specify how you want the system to behave in case one of the managers rejects the report. |

 Deadline tab